lucidrains/reformer-pytorch/README.md

 ## Positional Embeddings

+The default positional embedding uses <a href="https://arxiv.org/abs/2104.09864">rotary embeddings</a>.

-<a href="https://github.com/AranKomat">Aran</a> has informed me that the Reformer team used axial position embeddings with great results on longer sequences.
-I tested it out and indeed it works very well!
-So well in fact that I have decided to make this the default.
-You can adjust the shape and dimension of the axial embeddings by following the instructions below.
+However, <a href="https://github.com/AranKomat">Aran</a> has informed me that the Reformer team used axial position embeddings with great results on longer sequences.

+You can turn on axial positional embedding and adjust the shape and dimension of the axial embeddings by following the instructions below.

 ```python
 import torch